Sunday, December 25, 2016

 1 flour or corn tortilla

 Prepare a steamer and bring to a boil.
 Treat a 250 ml (8 oz) glass bowl with cooking spray.
 Add the salsa, and place in steamer.
-After four minutes, remove the cover carefully, make a depression in the hot salsa, and crack the egg into the hollow, careful to keep the yolk intact.
+After four minutes, remove the cover carefully, make a depression in the hot salsa, and crack the egg into the hollow, taking care to keep the yolk intact.
 Sprinkle on the onions, replace the cover, and steam for four to six minutes more, until the egg is poached.
 Remove and let stand loosely covered for a few minutes to cool and finish cooking.
 Loosen the food around the edge with a spoon and slide the serving onto to a small plate, paired with the tortilla, briefly steamed and folded.
 Serves one.
-Variation: Substitute a tablespoon of savory cheese such as queso cotija or cheddar for the green onion.
+Variation: Substitute a tablespoon of grated cheese such as queso cotija, parmesan, or sharp cheddar for the green onion.

 Improvised Steamer for Plates and Shallow Bowls